nishadobe/spppartnerenablement/M1/ex1.md

 **Attention!**

-Please have a look at your computer's number and memorize it.
-As part of this exercise you'll need to specify your computer's number when you:
+You have been assigned a number.
+As part of this exercise you'll need to specify your that number when you:

   * Create XDM Schema's
   * Create Datasets